-A quadrilateral is defined as a four-sided polygon i.e. having 4 line segments or sides and thus, 4 angles.
-A diagram of a quadrilateral is given for better understanding.
+A quadrilateral is defined as a four-sided polygon, i.e., having 4 line segments or sides and, thus, 4 angles.
+The diagram of a quadrilateral is given for better understanding.
 It should be noted that the vertices of a quadrilateral are named in a cyclic manner.

-In this diagram, AD and DC are one of the examples of adjacent sides.
+In this diagram, AD and DC are one of examples of adjacent sides.
 Also, AD and BC are one of the opposite sides.
 Here, angle A and angle C are opposite angles.
 In this, if the line segment is drawn from A to C or from B to D, it becomes a diagonal.

 A circle can be defined as a closed figure formed by a set of points in a plane which are located at the same distance from a fixed point which is the centre.
 A few important terms related to circles are-